tekpinar/correlationplus/README.md

 After the calculation, the centrality values will be inserted into *Bfactor* column of a pdb file.
 You can load the pdb files with your favorite visualization software and color according to *Bfactors*.
-If you prefer *VMD* - as we do-, the app will produces tcl files so that you can visualize the key residues with VMD.
+If you prefer *VMD* - as we do-, the app will produces tcl files so that you can visualize the key residues with *VMD*.
 The tcl script highlights the residues with the highest 10% of the selected centrality in VDW representation.